 - Participate in the interdisciplinary rounds everyday at 9:00 AM

 - Update the PMDs and specialists daily after rounds

-- If there are Spanish speaking patients use the video interpreter services to communicate and update the parents daily.
+- If patients and families are primarily Spanish-speaking, use the video interpreter services to communicate and update the parents at least daily

 - Prepare discharge medications, review discharge education with families

-- Present Grand rounds at the end of the rotation on a relevant topic
+- Present Grand Rounds at the end of the rotation on a relevant topic, with assistance from PL1

-Pediatric Team works on the 3rd floor –Pediatric unit
+Pediatric Team works on the 3rd floor of hospital – Pediatric unit